Pagure/pagure/doc/usage/project_settings.rst

 This Boolean enables or disables always making a merge commit when merging a pull-request.

-When merging a pull-request in pagure there are three states:
+When merging a pull-request in Pagure there are three states:

-* fast-forward: when the commits in the pull-request can be fast-forwarded pagure signals it and just fast-forward the commit, keeping the history linear.
+* fast-forward: when the commits in the pull-request can be fast-forwarded Pagure signals it and just fast-forward the commit, keeping the history linear.

-* merge: when the commits in the pull-request cannot be merged without a merge commit, pagure signals it and performs this merge commit.
+* merge: when the commits in the pull-request cannot be merged without a merge commit, Pagure signals it and performs this merge commit.

 * conflicts: when the commits in the pull-request cannot be merged at all automatically due to one or more conflicts.
-Then pagure signals it and prevent merging.
+Then Pagure signals it and prevent merging.

 If the `Always merge` option is on, then the `fast-forward` option